coderSathesBala/100-days-of-code/README.md

 This is my space to keep track of my 100 days of code challenge!

+Day 35 #100DaysOfCode

+Continued doing 'JavaScript: The Advanced Concepts' course, and learned about the call stack, memory heaps, and garbage collection.
+How JavaScript works behind the scenes is interesting and is making me want to learn other languages too.

 Day 34 #100DaysOfCode

 Continued taking an Advanced Concepts JavaScript course.
 I learned about the JavaScript Engine and enjoyed learning about the Abstract Syntax Tree.